Enver Kulašin

-Enver Kulašin (born 11 September 2003) is a Bosnian professional footballer who plays as a winger for Gaziantep in the Süper Lig.
+Enver Kulašin (born 11 September 2003) is a Bosnian professional footballer who plays as a winger for Sarıyerspor on loan from Gaziantep.

 International career

 He is a former Bosnia and Herzegovina U21 international.

 In October 2024, he was called up to the senior Bosnia and Herzegovina squad for the 2024–25 UEFA Nations League A matches against Germany and Hungary on 11 and 14 October 2024.
 He made his international debut in a friendly match against Slovenia on 10 June 2025.